Noncommunicable diseases - fast facts!

 • Around 80% of NCDs are preventable and driven by five risk factors: alcohol use, tobacco use, unhealthy diet, physical inactivity, and air pollution.

 • NCDs are a sustainable development issue.
-Over 85% of premature deaths from NCDs occur in low- and middle-income countries (LMICs).
-NCDs are also both a cause and a consequence of poverty.
+Over 85% of premature deaths from NCDs occur in low- and middle-income countries (LMICs), preventing these countries and the communities within them from advancing to their full potential.

 9 things you didn't know about noncommunicable diseases (NCDs)